 New commission structures

 If your employer recently changed the commission structure, some lenders may only count the period under the new scheme.
-If you moved from a salary-only role to a salary-plus-commission role six months ago, lenders may not count the commission at all until you have 12 months of history under the new arrangement.
+If you recently changed jobs or moved from a salary-only role to a salary-plus-commission role six months ago, lenders may not count the commission at all until you have 12 months of history under the new arrangement.

 Commission-Heavy Roles